Badminton: Thailand’s Kunlavut Vitidsarn emerges as class of 2018’s flag-bearer

 If Axelsen is the benchmark in world badminton, then these three young men have done decently well in the recent past.
 Lakshya and Vitidsarn have both defeated the Dane over his incredible win streak, while Naraoka pushed him to 83 minutes at the BWF World Tour Finals 2022, the longest match the Dane has been involved in since the Denmark Open 2021 final against Kento Momota.

-And among these, Vitidsarn’s win in the final in Delhi stands out because Axelsen simply doesn’t lose finals these days and the Thail youngster had never before taken a game off him.
+And among these, Vitidsarn’s win in the final in Delhi stands out because Axelsen simply doesn’t lose finals these days and the Thai youngster had never before taken a game off him.

 “I think it’s only good for world badminton,” the world No 1 said later in the press conference when asked about the trio.
 “There should be young players coming up all the time, it is natural part of the game.
 It is good to see these guys coming up and playing well.
 There will be upcoming players and there will be players retiring, I have been on tour for many years and it’s great to see.”